Privacy Policy

 Any such request should be submitted in writing using the contact details set out below.

 You also have the right to complain about the use of your personal data to the relevant supervisory authority.
 In the EU, you may in particular make a complaint to the supervisory authority in the Member State of your habitual residence, place of work, or of an alleged infringement of the GDPR.
-In the UK the relevant supervisory authority is the Information Commissioner's Office (www.ico.org.uk).
-Where the DPL applies, the relevant supervisory authority is the Cayman Islands Ombudsman (www.ombudsman.ky).
+In the UK the relevant supervisory authority is the Information Commissioner’s Office (www.ico.org.uk).
+Where the DPA applies, the relevant supervisory authority is the Cayman Islands Ombudsman (www.ombudsman.ky).

 Contact Details